oicr-gsi/shesmu/docs/installation.md

     [Install]
     WantedBy=multi-user.target

-If your Shesmu server cannot determine it's own URL (it attempts to use the FQDN of the local system), in the `[Unit]` section, add:
+If your Shesmu server cannot determine its own URL (it attempts to use the FQDN of the local system), in the `[Unit]` section, add:

     Environment=LOCAL_URL=http://shesmu.myinstitute.org:8081/